umutbaykan/flask-tutorial/README.md

 <img src="https://i.ibb.co/7Ydn6tF/optimize-signup.gif" alt="signup and login" width="800"/>

 ### Landing Page / Lobby
 - The lobby displays all available games.
-Player can see the game configurations and the host player prior to joining.
+Players can see the game configurations and the host player prior to joining.
 <img src="https://i.ibb.co/Zz57vZR/optimize-lobby-createroom.gif" alt="create room" width="800"/>

 - If any player leaves before the game starts, the room becomes available again and reappears in the lobby.